-I first built one of these beams some time ago, but when asked to produce a batch for the club, I had to rethink about the construction.
+I first built one of these beams for my own use (circa 2000) , but when asked to produce a batch for the club, I had to rethink about the construction.

 My original was constructed with components from my ‘junk box’ so would be difficult to repeat.